Spherical-S/word-hunt-solver/README.md

 if the board is as follows, you write "abcdefghijklmnop"

 ABCD

 EFGH

 IJKL

 MNOP

-The app will output the biggest words at the bottom, if you are confused on how to get the word, put the number corresponding to the word in the GUI application for a "map" on how to get the word.
+The app will output the biggest words at the bottom. if you are confused on how to get the word, put the number corresponding to the word in the GUI application for a "map" on how to get the word.

+# Notes

 Please note that word hunt does not have an official list of words that work so a some of the words that the app gives you will not work when you type it